This engagement has been archived

 Under federal regulations, coal-fired electricity generation will be phased out by 2030 and replaced with renewable and natural gas-fired electricity.

 The Advisory Panel on Coal Communities met with workers and community members to hear their challenges and ideas for the long-term economic sustainability of their communities.
 The panel members:

 - examined the potential effect of the retirements of coal-fired generation plants and associated mining operations on communities and workers

-- identify strategies to support worker transition
+- identified strategies to support worker transition

-The panel will submit a report with comprehensive advice and options to the government on an approach to support affected workers and communities.
-The report will include:
+The panel submitted their recommendations on an approach to support affected workers and communities.

 Stakeholder and public engagement